dennisbailey/node-express-request-routes/README.md

 ### Middleware Continued

 So far we have only covered GET requests.
-Passing information through the URL is certainly one way of getting information from the client, to the server side, but we can also use POST requests to do this. a POST request also allows us to send more data if we wanted to.
+Passing information through the URL is certainly one way of getting information from the client, to the server side, but we can also use POST requests to do this.
+A POST request also allows us to send more data if we wanted to.
 So how do we write a POST request?

 ```js
 app.post('/movies', function(req, res) {